Skip to content

 7. Ivan Lendl

 In the late 1980s, Ivan Lendl was one of the dominating players.
-He has won eight Grand slams, reached finals 11 times with others, held World No. 1 for 270 days (more than any player except Pete Sampras).
+He has won eight Grand slams, reached finals 11 times with others, and held World No. 1 for 270 days (more than any player except Pete Sampras).

 6. Björn Borg